piotrmadry/FirebaseTestLab-Android/README.md

     }
 }
 ```
-## Note that every addition element in fields lists will create new device configuration.
+#### Note that every addition element in fields lists will create new device configuration.
 For example: hammerhead-21-en-portrait, hammerhead-21-fr-portrait, hammerhead-21-en-landscape, hammerhead-21-fr-landscape.

+## How to run
+`./gradlew uploadTestLab`